Last Updated on August 3, 2023 by Christine Kaaloa

-I’ve lived in New York City (Manhattan) for close to nine years.
 If you think this Big Bad Apple is exciting, charged and quick-paced, then you’re right!
 The city doesn’t sleep and for its ladder-climbing-strap-holding citizens, that’s a good thing.
 Life is lived on the run.
-Just like the way Manhattanites like it.
+Just like the way Manhattanites like it!

-Note: Relevant character information is in the video and details summarized below.
+Note: Relevant information is in the video and details summarized below.
 This written New York Travel Guide is to aid you if you’re planning a trip to New York City.

 Downtown Manhattan is the financial and business district and holds a lot of top New York attractions.
 The home of Wall Street, the wharf, World Trade enter towers.
 You can take the ferry to Staten Island, pass the Lady Liberty and look back at the New York City skyline.

 Subways: A, C, 1, 2, 3 to Chambers Street; A, C, J, Z, 2, 3, 4, or 5 trains to Fulton Street; 2 or 3 trains to Park Place; E train to World Trade Center